Value statement

 Boosting camaraderie

 A value statement gives your team members something tangible to unite over.
 As a set of guidelines, a value statement shapes company culture and helps your team members understand what the business stands for.
-It also tells them how to conduct themselves, and sets behavioral expectations within the company.
+It also sets standards for behavior.

 Encouraging transparency